chan2will/sdc-wiki/Asset-Transfer-Workflow.md

 #### Check on the events emitted by the watcher from the Amazon SQS interface.
 1. Login to AWS
 2. Navigate to the Simple Queue Service from the top left Services dropdown
-3. You should see a list of queues, search for the asset transfer queue by entering '<env>-vulcan-asset-transfer-inbox'
+3. You should see a list of queues, search for the asset transfer queue by entering '{env}-vulcan-asset-transfer-inbox'
 4. Right click the record in the table to see a list of operations.
 From here you can send messages, purge the queue to remove any testing messages that you no longer want, or view the current contents of the queue.
 Here is a set of messages to show the typical structure for each event.
 ```
 {